cdeanj/nextflow-tychus/README.md

 Run a Test
 ==========
 It is `recommended` that you run these tests for both the `alignment` and `assembly` modules before doing any large-scale analysis.
-This serves the purpose of getting you comfortable with running each Tychus module, as well as providing you with real output, which you can look back upon when you get to the [Results](https://github.com/cdeanj/nextflow-tychus#results) section.
+This serves the purpose of getting you comfortable with running each Tychus module, as well as providing you with real output, which you can look back upon later when you get to the [Results](https://github.com/cdeanj/nextflow-tychus#results) section.
 The reads used in each test were produced with [Art](https://www.niehs.nih.gov/research/resources/software/biostatistics/art/), an artificial read simulator, and constructed with 20x-30x coverage.

 Alignment Module
 ----------------
 Included in the `alignment` module are four databases: a resistance, virulence, plasmid, and reference.
 These are used by default when running data through this module.
-Also, the simulated reads mentioned above are also used and can be found in the `tutorial/raw_sequence_data/` directory.
+The simulated reads mentioned above are also used and can be found in the `tutorial/raw_sequence_data/` directory.
 To get started, run the following command within the `nextflow-tychus/` directory:
 ```
 $ nextflow run alignment.nf -profile alignment --threads 2 --output my_alignment_output
 ```